leahcarlin/leahcarlin/README.md

 ### Get In Touch:

-I'm based in Philadelphia, Pennsylvania and currently looking for a new role, either remote or hybrid!
+I'm based in Newtown Square, Pennsylvania and currently looking for a new role, either remote or hybrid!

 #### Let's connect!